Miro Quartet: Ginastera

 Miró Quartet

-The Miró Quartet is one of America’s most celebrated and dedicated string quartets, having been labeled by the New Yorker as “furiously committed” and noted by the Cleveland Plain Dealer for its “exceptional tonal focus and interpretive intensity.”
-For over 25 years the Quartet has performed throughout the world on the most prestigious concert stages, earning accolades from critics and audiences alike.
-Based in Austin, Texas, and thriving on the area’s storied music scene, the Miró takes pride in finding new ways to communicate with audiences of all backgrounds while cultivating the longstanding tradition of chamber music.
+The Miró Quartet is one of America’s most celebrated string quartets, praised as “furiously committed” by The New Yorker and recognized for its “exceptional tonal focus and interpretive intensity” by the Cleveland Plain Dealer.
+Marking its 30th anniversary in 2025, the quartet has performed on the world’s most prestigious concert stages, earning accolades from critics and audiences alike.
+Based in Austin, Texas, and thriving on the area’s storied music scene, the quartet takes pride in finding new ways to communicate with audiences of all backgrounds while cultivating the longstanding tradition of chamber music.
+They were members of CMS Two (now the Bowers Program) from 2001 to 2003.
+Since 2003, they have served as the quartet-in-residence at the University of Texas at Austin Sarah and Ernest Butler School of Music.
+They were members of CMS Two (now the Bowers Program) from 2001 to 2003.